 (d) 1 4 3 2

-44. Match the species given in Column I with the shape given in Column II and mark the correct option.
+63. Match the Items given in Column I and II and mark the correct option.

 A. Its partial hydrolysis does not change oxidation state of central atom.